Healthy children are ready to learn.

-Under the direction of our Health and Nutrition Specialist, all enrolled children and their families are connected with a primary health care provider in order that children receive regular physical and/or well-baby exams.
+Under the direction of our Health and Nutrition Specialist, all enrolled children and their families are connected with a primary health care provider so that children receive regular physical and/or well-baby exams.

 The Health and Nutrition Specialist tracks immunization records and provides referrals as needed.
 Each child receives regular growth assessments and hearing and vision screens, verbal lead screens and TB screens.

 Children attending center-based care at Growing Futures brush their teeth daily on site.
 The Health and Nutrition Specialist works with the family to attain dental exams, including cleanings, and dental and fluoride treatments from local dentists.

 Daily meal service is a vital part of our program.
 Children who are hungry are not prepared to learn.
 Food modifications made on a daily basis accommodate children with special needs.
 Parents can view and download our monthly menu of breakfast, lunch, and/or snack items for enrolled center-based children.
 This institution is an equal opportunity provider.